pointfreeco/swift-composable-architecture/README.md

 ### Testing

+> For more in-depth information on testing, see the dedicated [testing][testing-article] article.

 To test use a `TestStore`, which can be created with the same information as the `Store`, but it does extra work to allow you to assert how your feature evolves as actions are sent:

 ```swift